 showing the wearing effects of overwork or care or suffering

 haggard.
 He was working eighteen-hour shifts, and when he could finally lie down on his cot, he was often unable to sleep.
 His mind raced at the thought of all the patients who were waiting for him, the lack of anesthesia, syringes, and cotton, and the realization that even if he could be multiplied by a thousand it would still not be enough, because it was like trying to stop a train with your bare hands.

-an abrupt or sudden removal of a person or group from an organization or place
+an abrupt or sudden removal of a person or group

 In barracks across the country,